Main content start

 About the Author

 I’m a Welsh medievalist with specializations in manuscript studies, archives, information technologies, and early British literature.
 I teach core courses in British Literary History, on Text Technologies, and Palaeography and Archival Studies.
 I supervise honors students and graduate students working in early literature, Book History, and Digital Humanities and I am committed to providing a supportive and ethical environment in all my work.
 My current projects focus on death and trauma, on manuscripts and on the history of writing systems.
-I’m currently completing new research on Neil Ripley Ker, his Catalogue of Manuscripts containing Anglo-Saxon, and his methods as a manuscript scholar.
+I’m currently working on a new book that focuses on contemporary European Manuscript Studies, its debt to Neil Ripley Ker, and his methods and impact as a scholar.
 I recently published Disrupting Categories, 1050 to 1250: Rethinking the Humanities through Premodern Texts (ARC Humanities Press, 2024); Perceptions of Medieval Manuscripts: The Phenomenal Book with OUP in 2021; A Very Short Introduction to Medieval Literature (OUP, 2015); Living Through Conquest: The Politics of Early English (OUP, 2012).
-Also recently published is the two part issue 13 (2024) of Digital Philology on “Fragmentology” (with Ben Albritton and Shiva Mihan); and the Cambridge Companion to British Medieval Manuscripts, co-edited with Dr Orietta Da Rold for CambridgeUP in 2020.
+Also recently published is the two-part issue 13 (2024) of Digital Philology on “Fragmentology” (with Ben Albritton and Shiva Mihan); and the Cambridge Companion to British Medieval Manuscripts, co-edited with Dr Orietta Da Rold for CambridgeUP in 2020.

-In 2024-2025, I’m delighted to be a Stanford Impact Labs Design Fellow, developing archival tools and guidelines.
-I’m also the President of the Teachers of Old English in Britain and Ireland (TOEBI).
-I have been an American Philosophical Society Franklin Fellow, a Princeton Procter Fellow, and a Fellow of the Stanford Clayman Institute for Gender Studies.
-I'm a Fellow of the Society of Antiquaries; a Fellow of the Royal Historical Society; an Honorary Lifetime Fellow of the English Association (and former Chair and President); and a Fellow of the Learned Society of Wales.
+I work a great deal with, and for, the Stanford Alumni Association, leading Study Tours and seminars; and in 2023, I was delighted to win the Lyman Award for this.
+I’m the current President of the Teachers of Old English in Britain and Ireland (TOEBI); I’ve been an American Philosophical Society Franklin Fellow, a Princeton Procter Fellow, a Fellow of the Stanford Clayman Institute for Gender Studies, and a Stanford Impact Labs Fellow.
+I’m a Fellow of the Society of Antiquaries; a Fellow of the Royal Historical Society; an Honorary Lifetime Fellow of the English Association (and former Chair and President); and a Fellow of the Learned Society of Wales.